 I'm a simple emigrant and I don't live by stereotypes

-On the other hand, I think that stereotypes don’t arise out of nothing.
-When it comes to nationality or any other social group, they’re like that old saying “don’t judge by appearances.”
-They require time and more personal contact for you to at least be judged by your intellect.
+On the other hand, I think stereotypes don’t arise from nothing.
+When it comes to nationality or any other social group, they’re like that old “judge by your clothes” thing.
+They require time and more personal contact for you to be taken seriously.
 What stereotypes do we know about Germany and Germans?
-Like punctuality, like a lack of sense of humor, like Germans drink beer for breakfast, lunch, and dinner—what else is there?
-Add them in the comments!
-Such conclusions are usually made by people who, at best, interacted with the country or its inhabitants for five minutes.
-Of course, painting everyone with the same brush is usually a poor idea, but, as I wrote above, you can understand where the roots come from.
+Like punctuality, like a lack of sense of humor, like Germans drink beer at breakfast, lunch, and dinner, what else is there, add it in the comments!
+Such conclusions are usually drawn by people who, at best, have interacted with the country or its inhabitants for five minutes.
+Of course, painting everyone with the same brush is usually a pretty poor idea, but, as I wrote above, you can understand where it comes from.
 What amuses me most is when Germans themselves joke about each other based on these same stereotypes.
-It’s like in classic plots: only Asians can joke about Asians, and girls about girls, so that nobody gets offended.
-Here I am sitting with a German friend and his father, about to buy groceries for a party; the father wanted to read the shopping list, but I, as usual, wrote it in Russian-English-German, apparently so that besides me no one would understand this millennium-old secret.
-And then the father says: “No, in fact I don’t even want to read this list, it’s your party, so the list is yours.”
-Such indifference is also often at the top of stereotypes about Germans, namely that they are unemotional and detached.
-But my friends aren’t like that, so my friend immediately responds: “Was ist das?
-Ist deine Party, musste dich selber drum kümmern.”
-Richtig typisch deutsche Kartoffel…🙄.
-In loose translation that means “what the hell—this is your party, you should take care of it”; you’re just like a typical German.
-Usually “German potato” as an epithet is used only by Germans toward each other.
-But if you have very close German friends and you want to tease them ironically, but in good fun — now you know what to do! #language
+It’s like in classic plots: only Asians can joke about Asians, and girls about girls, so that no one gets offended.
+So I’m sitting here with a German friend and his father, shopping for groceries for a party; the father wanted to read the shopping list, but as usual I wrote it in Russian-English-German, apparently so that no one except me would understand this millennium-old secret.
+And then the father says: “What is this?
+It’s your party; you had to take care of it yourself.”
+Right, really typical German potato… 🙄 What, in a loose translation, means “what’s this—this is your party, you should take care of it,” you’re basically a typical German.
+Usually “German potato” as an insult is used only by Germans toward each other.
+But if you have very close German friends and you want to ironize, yet do it in good spirit, now you know what to do! #language